 Before going into detail about the transport options in an around Kyrgyzstan it’s important to understand a little about the countries geography.

-With 80% of the country covered by mountains and some roads in a poor state of repair, some journeys will take much long than you would think.
-For example expect it to take between 6 and 8 hours to get from Bishkek to Karakul by marshrutka.
+With 80% of the country covered by mountains and some roads in a poor state of repair, some journeys will take much longer than you would think.
+For example, expect it to take between 6 and 8 hours to get from Bishkek to Karakul by marshrutka.

 Another thing to bear and in mind is the challenges of travelling across the centre of the country, for example from Kochkor to Osh, can be unreliable.

 The main reason for this is the stretch of road that goes from Naryn to Jalal-Abad.
 This is a 4WD road that is closed in winter, however, do not be surprised to see some old Ladas taking on the terrain.